 In that space, described as a “smoke-filled room” by a newspaper report, they decided on Ohio Senator Warren G. Harding as a compromise candidate.
 The term “smoke-filled room” immediately entered the American political lexicon as a reference to intrigue and corruption by party bosses.
 It probably doesn’t help that Harding went on to be one of our very worst Presidents.

 The Infamous “Smoke-Filled Room” Today

 Today, the proprietors of the Blackstone Hotel have preserved the smoke-filled room in something like its 1920 form.
 The black-painted cabinets and fireplace still have their original form.
 Commanding views of Grant Park reinforce that this is the domain of the powerful and privileged.
-Charmingly, the room is filled with artwork commemorating the Presidents who’ve stayed there and smoking-themed memorabilia lines the shelves.
+Charmingly, artwork commemorating the Presidents who’ve stayed there fills the room.
+There’s even smoking-themed memorabilia lining the shelves.
 Ironically enough, the Blackstone Hotel is now a smoking-free facility.
 So even the biggest of political bosses could not convene in a smoke-filled room there these days.
 The Blackstone concierge club can recommend a nearby cigar club, though.

 Considering the current President’s antipathy for our city, the days of Presidents staying at the Blackstone are probably on hiatus.
 Still, the Blackstone Hotel remains a sterling piece of Presidential history and architecture in downtown Chicago.
 And there’s no telling when a President might stop by again.

 -Alex Bean, Content Manager and Tour Guide